01 of 03

-More to Lawn Care than Mowing and Trimming
+Factor in the Fact That There's More to Lawn Care Than Mowing

 Mowing and trimming are not the end of the story when it comes to green grass.
 Lawn care includes spreading lime, fertilizers, pesticides, and herbicides, thatching and aerating, overseeding, patch repair, watering, mower maintenance, and leaf removal.
-My back-of-the-envelope estimate shows that the quarter-acre in our example could take the equivalent of 35 hours--about one work week--over the course of a growing season.
+The quarter-acre in our example could take the equivalent of 35 hours (about one work week) over the course of a growing season.

 A professional lawn service that mows, trims, applies treatments and removes leaves from a quarter-acre lawn can cost between $1000 (mow and trim only) to $3500 (all services).
 Lawn care prices depend, of course, on the region, how many services are purchased and the cost of materials such as fertilizers.
 Also, professionals who obtain certifications, get licensed and carry insurance have to charge more for their services.
 (They probably deliver better service as well.)Continue to 3 of 3 below.